stanbaek/ece387/docs/Labs/Lab3_Python.md

   - **Archer**: Cost: 2 coins, Health: 1, Hit Threshold: 4+
   - **Knight**: Cost: 3 coins, Health: 2, Hit Threshold: 3+
   - **Siege Machine**: Cost: 10 coins, Health: 3, Hit Threshold: 3+ (rolls two dice when attacking)

+  The hit threshold is the minimum dice roll a unit needs to score a successful hit during an attack (e.g., a Footman hits on a roll of 5 or higher).
+It determines the unit's effectiveness in battle, with lower thresholds making a unit more likely to hit.

 - **Recruitment**:
   - Players recruit units randomly until their budget runs out.
   - A maximum of **2 Siege Machines** can be recruited per player.